NYPL/metadata-documentation/resources/glossary.md

 <a name="special-collections-processing"></a>
 <dt>Special Collections Processing</dt>
-<dd>department within <a href="#preservation-collections-processing">Preservation & Collections Processing</a> that promotes access to the Library's most distinctive collections by describing rare and unique materials and preparing them for preservation and use; comprised of <a href="#metadata-services-uniut">Metadata Services Unit</a>, et al.</dd>
+<dd>department within <a href="#collections-research-services">Collections and Research Services</a> that promotes access to the Library's most distinctive collections by describing rare and unique materials and preparing them for preservation and use</dd>

 <a name="stavros-niarchos-foundaiton-library"></a>
 <dt>Stavros Niarchos Foundation Library</dt>